MicahNjeru/HotProspects-iOS16/README.md

 1. Add `TabViews` and "tag" them using `enums` for use in switching between views
 2. Filter items from an array using `switch cases`
 3. Generate a `QR Code` from given text strings
+4. Add a `Swift Package` to the application
+5. Use a `Swift Package` in an app